Skip to Main Content

 Flood Barriers

-If there is a Yellow Weather Warning, we should deploy the flood barriers at Fire Exits 9 and 5 (English Law Reports and the exit nearest the Old Postgraduate Room).
+If there is a Yellow Weather Warning, we may need to deploy the flood barriers at Fire Exits 9 and 5

-If there is heavy rain forecast and a Yellow Weather Warning, please inform the Coordinator-on-Duty and ask that they send someone across to deploy the flood barriers.
+If there is heavy rain, a heavy rain forecast or a Yellow Weather Warning, please inform the Coordinator-on-Duty and ask that they send someone across to deploy the flood barriers.

 Manual Handling